jshaptic/java-project-template/README.md

    - MAVEN_USERNAME - username of the Sonatype Nexus Repository
    - MAVEN_PASSWORD - password of the Sonatype Nexus Repository
 5. Setup main branch protection rules

+## How to sign with PGP/GPG

+In order to use automatically your signature at the release pipeline you need to have 3 things:

+- Already existing signature or generate new one
+- Retrieve signature private key
+- Add signature data to the pipeline secrets

+### Generate new signature

+> **Note**
+> Skip this part if you already have PGP/GPG signature and you can use it

+1. **Install GnuPG tool**
+   On `Windows` you can install [Gpg4win](https://gpg4win.org) tool
+   On `MacOS` you can use homebrew to install it: `brew install gnupg`
+   On `Linux` if it's not installed by default just use any available package manager, e.g. on Ubuntu it is: `sudo apt-get install gnupg`
+2. **Generate signature**
+   Execute command `gpg --gen-key` and fill all required parameters, it will also ask for secret passphrase, you will need it in the next steps
+3. **Get signature public key**
+   Execute command `gpg --list-keys` and copy long string containing numbers and letters, that's your signature public key
+4. **Distribute signature public key**
+   Execute command `gpg --keyserver hkp://pgp.mit.edu --send-keys INSERT_YOUR_KEY`

+### Retrieve signature private key

+> **Note**
+> You need to have access to computer, where your signature was generated

+To be able to use your private signature key in release pipeline it needs to be ascii-armored, to do it execute command `gpg --armor --export-secret-keys`

+### Add signature data to the pipeline secrets